bonsthie/obsidian-vault/compiler/llvm/clang/clang_cc1.md

 ```

 * init a CompilerInstance() and a DiagnosticIDs() instance

-> - CompilerInstance
->   this is the class responsible for handling the `cc1` part of clang
->   it contains all the classes needed for the compilation
-> - DiagnosticIDs
->   self-explanatory, it's the class responsible for writing compilation diagnostics

 * init PCH format (precompiled header)
 * init all target base functions
 * diag setup